WDP Part 4: Sequence Field Specification

 Hash Input: E.AUTH.TOKEN.001 (always numeric)

-- Stable Identity: Renaming aliases doesn't change the hash
+- Stable Identity: Renaming aliases does not change the hash

-- i18n Ready: Names can be localized while numeric identity remains universal
+- Internationalization: Names can be localized while numeric identity remains universal

-- Simplicity: Hash input contains only alphanumeric + period (no underscores)
+- Simplicity: Hash input contains only alphanumeric characters and periods (no underscores)

-- Deterministic: Same numeric sequence always produces same hash
+- Deterministic: The same numeric sequence always produces the same hash

 Before computing the compact ID hash, the sequence field MUST be:

-- Resolved to numeric (if named alias is used)
+- Resolved to numeric form (if a named alias is used)

 Numeric sequence (no resolution needed):